 Threats and ContaminantsGroundwater under the site contains volatile organic compounds that are petroleum-related.
 Currently, no residents are obtaining drinking water from contaminated groundwater.
 However, people could be exposed to hazardous chemicals through accidental ingestion of or direct contact with groundwater.
 Wetlands, located eight miles from the site, may also be threatened.

 From 1979 to 1984, 14 wells that showed traces of contamination were replaced by the state and local residents.
-U.S. EPA's investigation, completed in early 1991, determined that the source of contamination was from leaking underground storage tanks.
-Based on these findings, the cleanup of this site was turned over to U.S. EPA's Underground Storage Tank (UST) program.
-As of late 1995, under the UST program, five underground storage tanks and piping were removed from the site.
+EPA's investigation, completed in early 1991, determined that the source of contamination was from leaking underground storage tanks.
+Based on these findings, the cleanup of this site was turned over to EPA's Underground Storage Tank (UST) program.
+Under the UST program, five underground storage tanks and associated piping were removed from the site by late 1995.

 ContactsRemedial Project Manager, U.S. EPA